compstak/meteor-handsontable/README.md

 Handsontable repackaged for Meteor
 =========

-### Forked to use Bootstrap Date Picker instead of lame old JQuery UI's
+~~### Forked to use Bootstrap Date Picker instead of lame old JQuery UI's~~

+Update : Turns out the project I am working on no longer needs the datepicker, however keeping up to date with handsontable was an issue.
+This package now uses handsontable as a git submodule to stay up to date.

-1. Updated Handsontable to version 12
+1. Updated Handsontable to version 13
 2. Changed the Datepicker to use http://eternicode.github.io/bootstrap-datepicker

 =========